xin-xia/xin-xia.github.io/publication.md

 ## 2022

 ### Journal Papers

+110. Filipe R. Cogo,  <strong>Xin Xia</strong>, Ahmed E. Hassan.
+"Assessing the alignment between the information needs of developers and the documentation of programming languages: A case study on Rust".
+In ACM Transactions on Software Engineering and Methodology (TOSEM).
+Accepted.    <br />

 109. Chen Zeng, Yue Yu, Shanshan Li, <strong>Xin Xia</strong>, Zhiming Wang, Mingyang Geng, Linxiao Bai, Wei Dong, and Xiangke Liao. "deGraphCS: Embedding Variable-based Flow Graph for Neural Code Search".
 In ACM Transactions on Software Engineering and Methodology (TOSEM).
 Accepted.  <a href="tosem223.pdf">[PDF]</a>   <br />